Brian Blade

-Brian Blade (born July 25, 1970) is an American jazz drummer, composer, session musician, and singer-songwriter.
+Brian Blade (born July 25, 1970) is an American jazz drummer, composer, and session musician.

 Early life

-Blade was born and raised in Shreveport, Louisiana.
-The first music he experienced was gospel and songs of praise at the Zion Baptist Church where his father, Brady L. Blade Sr., has been the pastor for fifty-two years.
-In elementary school, music appreciation classes were an important part of his development and at age nine, he began playing the violin.
-Inspired by his older brother, Brady Blade Jr., who had been the drummer at Zion Baptist Church, Blade shifted his focus to the drums throughout middle and high school.
+Born and raised in Shreveport, Louisiana, Blade was exposed to gospel and praise music while attending Zion Baptist Church, at which his father, Brady L. Blade Sr., was pastor.
+Blade initially began learning violin and participated in the church choir, an experience that Blade later acknowledged was influential in his musical development.
+Following in the footsteps of his older brother, Brady Blade Jr., Blade developed skills on the drum kit while 'depping' for his brother in the church band.
+Soon after, Blade shifted his focus to the drums throughout middle and high school.

-During high school, while studying with Dorsey Summerfield Jr., Blade began listening to the music of John Coltrane, Charlie Parker, Miles Davis, Art Blakey, Thelonious Monk, Elvin Jones, and Joni Mitchell.
+During high school, while studying with Dorsey Summerfield Jr., Blade began listening to the music of John Coltrane and Thelonious Monk, and became increasingly influenced by the drumming styles of Elvin Jones, Art Blakey, Papa Jo Jones, and Paul Motian.
 By the age of eighteen, Brian moved to New Orleans to attend Loyola University.
 From 1988 through 1993, he studied and played with most of the master musicians living in New Orleans, including Johnny Vidacovich, Ellis Marsalis, Steve Masakowski, Bill Huntington, Mike Pellera, John Mahoney, George French, Germaine Bazzle, David Lee Jr., Alvin Red Tyler, Tony Dagradi and Harold Battiste.